deeplay-io/nice-grpc/packages/nice-grpc-server-middleware-terminator/README.md

     context: CallContext & TerminatorContext,
   ): AsyncIterable<DeepPartial<ExampleResponse>> {
     // When `terminatorMiddleware.terminate()` is called, `context.signal` will
-    // be aborted and the client would receive gRPC error
-    // `UNAVAILABLE: Server shutting down`.
-    //
-    // Note that the method is still responsible for aborting all the work once
+    // be aborted.
+Note that the method is still responsible for aborting all
-    // `context.signal` is aborted.
+    // the work once `context.signal` is aborted. context.abortOnTerminate();
-    context.abortOnTerminate();

     while (true) {